DalbergDataInsights/react-components/docs/README.md

 ### mergeDicts(a,b)

-recursively merging all properties of both dictionaries into a advantage is that if both dictionaries have for example {style: {}}, it will be merged instead of overwritten
+recursively merging all properties of both dictionaries into an advantage is that if both dictionaries have for example {style: {}}, it will be merged instead of overwritten

 ### checkStates(name, props)